github-early-access/secret-scanning-password-detection/README.md

 # Secret scanning: generic password detection - limited beta

 Welcome to the beta of generic password detection for secret scanning.
 We're excited for you to test out and provide feedback as we iterate on the feature.
-Access to this beta is provided through a waitlist -- [sign up if you're not already a participant](https://github.com/features/preview/security)!
+Access to this beta is provided through a waitlist -- talk to your account rep if you'd like to be included.

 * [Learn more about generic secret detection](https://docs.github.com/en/code-security/secret-scanning/about-the-detection-of-generic-secrets-with-secret-scanning)